mparno/fenics-web/source/programmers-reference/cpp/mesh/MeshEntityIterator.rst

     are provided for entities of type Vertex, Edge, Face, Facet and Cell.
     These iterators are defined along with their respective classes.

-    .. cpp:function:: //    MeshEntityIterator(const MeshEntityIterator& entity)

-        Copy constructor is private to disallow usage.
-If it were public (or not declared and thus a default version available) it would allow code like

-        for (CellIterator c0(mesh); !c0.end(); ++c0)
-          for (CellIterator c1(c0); !c1.end(); ++c1)
-             ...

-        c1 looks to be an iterator over the entities around c0 when it is in fact a copy of c0.

-    .. cpp:function:: //dolfin/mesh/MeshEntityIterator.h:94: Warning|508| Declaration of 'operator ==' shadows declaration accessible via operator->(), //Use const_cast to use operator* inside comparison, which automatically //updates the entity index corresponding to pos *before* comparison (since //update of entity delays until request for entity) bool operator==(const MeshEntityIterator & it) const

-        Comparison operator.
-        @internal
-        Uncommenting following  results into the warning message:

-    .. cpp:function:: //std::string str(bool verbose) const

-        Return informal string representation (pretty-print)

-    .. cpp:function:: MeshEntity& operator*()

-        Dereference operator

-    .. cpp:function:: MeshEntity& operator[] (uint pos)

-        Random access operator.

-    .. cpp:function:: MeshEntity* operator->()

-        Member access operator

-    .. cpp:function:: MeshEntityIterator end_iterator()

-        Provide a safeguard iterator pointing beyond the end of an iteration process, either iterating over the mesh /or incident entities.
-Added to be bit more like STL iteratoren, since many algorithms rely on a kind of beyond iterator.

-    .. cpp:function:: MeshEntityIterator& operator++()

-        Step to next mesh entity (prefix increment)

-    .. cpp:function:: MeshEntityIterator& operator--()

-        Step to the previous mesh entity (prefix decrease)

     .. cpp:function:: MeshEntityIterator()

         Default constructor